dgp1130/blog/src/www/posts/README.md

 * `layout: pages/post` - This makes it use the standard post template.
 * `title` - The title to generate for the page.
 * `date` - The ISO 8601 date when the post is first published to prod.
 * `excerpt` - A short description for SEO purposes.
+General recommendations appear to be that more than 120 characters will be truncated on mobile devices and more than 158 will be truncated on desktop.
+Ideally, this should be shorter than 120, and will almost certainly be truncated beyond 160.

 ## Special tags